Thomas E. Franklin: Biography

-Franklin is an assistant professor in the School of Communication and Media at Montclair State University.
+Franklin is an associate professor in the School of Communication and Media at Montclair State University.

 9/11 photos

 Franklin rose to national acclaim for his coverage of the 9/11 terrorist attacks on New York.
 His now iconic image of three firemen raising a flag above the rubble of the World Trade Center, taken hours after the attacks, is one of the most identifiable and powerful images in history.
 Life Magazine listed it as one of the "100 Photographs That Changed the World," and the photo is part of the permanent collection of the Library of Congress.

 A Pulitzer Prize finalist in 2002 for his photographs from 9/11, Franklin has received dozens of national awards from MSNBC, Society of Professional Journalists, Editor & Publisher, the Deadline Club, and National Headliners, among others.

 Flag-raising photo

 The flag-raising photo was made shortly after 5 p.m. on September 11, 2001.
 He was standing under a pedestrian walkway across the West Side Highway, which connected the World Trade Center to the World Financial Center at the northwest corner.
 Franklin said the firefighters were about 150 feet away from him and about 20 feet (6 m) off the ground, while the debris was about 90 feet beyond that.

 In 2002, the United States Postal Service introduced the "Heroes" stamp, featuring the flag-raising photo.
 Proceeds from the stamp have raised over ten million dollars to help families and rescue workers of 9/11.

-Also in 2002, an autographed original print signed by Franklin and the three firemen pictured in the photo, sold for $89,625 at Christie's Auction House, with proceeds benefiting two 9/11 charities.
-The photo has also been instrumental in raising money for other charitable causes, including juvenile diabetes, autism, cerebral palsy.
+Also in 2002, an autographed original print signed by Franklin and the three firemen pictured in the photo sold for $89,625 at Christie's Auction House, with proceeds benefiting two 9/11 charities.
+The photo has also been instrumental in raising money for other charitable causes, including juvenile diabetes, autism, and cerebral palsy.